mml-io/mml/README.md

 * [./packages/mml-web](./packages/mml-web) - `@mml-io/mml-web` - MML Library that handles MML elements and attributes
 * [./packages/mml-web-client](./packages/mml-web-client) - `@mml-io/mml-web-client` - Web MML Client (standalone script / example)
 * [./packages/mml-web-threejs](./packages/mml-web-threejs) - `@mml-io/mml-web-threejs` - Graphics Adapter for MML to THREE.js
-* [./packages/mml-web-threejs-standalone](./packages/mml-web-threejs-standalone) - `@mml-io/mml-web-threejs-standalone` - Three.js app for viewing MML documents in a web browser
+* [./packages/mml-web-threejs-standalone](./packages/mml-web-threejs-standalone) - `@mml-io/mml-web-threejs-standalone` - THREE.js app for viewing MML documents in a web browser
 * [./packages/mml-web-playcanvas](./packages/mml-web-playcanvas) - `@mml-io/mml-web-playcanvas` - Graphics Adapter for MML to PlayCanvas
 * [./packages/mml-web-playcanvas-standalone](./packages/mml-web-playcanvas-standalone) - `@mml-io/mml-web-playcanvas-standalone` - PlayCanvas app for viewing MML documents in a web browser

 ## Networking (Networked DOM)
 MML is based on a set of libraries (built expressly for MML) called "Networked DOM".

-Networked DOM allows running a HTML document including script tags on a server and exposed via a websocket which allows multiple users to interact with the same instance of the document at the same time.
+Networked DOM allows running a HTML document including script tags on a server and exposing it via a websocket which allows multiple users to interact with the same instance of the document at the same time.

 The server and network components necessary to support the multi-user mode are independent of the MML additions to HTML (and can be used with regular 2D HTML).